EOSIO/spec-repo/eep-draft_enhanced_database.md

     * Positive 0 and Negative 0 map to the same value
     * NaN's and inf's end up with an unusual ordering
 * struct or tuple: transform each field in order.
 Concatenate results.

+The CDT would provide functions to handle this conversion.

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->